edHelper.com

 3 With the Railroad Act's new provisions, big money men saw the railroad as a good place to make more money.
 Four men immediately joined the Central Pacific.
 Collis Huntington, Mark Hopkins, Leland Stanford, and Charles Crocker were known as the "Big Four."
 They became the directors of the CP.
 Their philosophy was simple.
 They wanted to make as much money for themselves as possible.

 4 The Central Pacific broke ground January 8, 1863.
-They faced the colossal task of tunneling through a pile of solid rock--the Sierra Nevada Mountains.
+They faced the colossal task of tunneling through a pile of solid rock -- the Sierra Nevada Mountains.
 The work was hard and the days were long.
 The gold and silver fields lured workers away from the railroad.
 The CP was desperately short of labor.

 5 Crocker and foreman James Strobridge weighed the problem.
 Crocker suggested Chinese workers.
 "I will not boss Chinese!"
 Strobridge insisted.
 A trial crew of Chinese workers changed Strobridge's mind.
-CP went on to employ as many as 12,000 Orientals.
+CP went on to employ as many as 12,000 Chinese workers.
 Immigrants, mostly Irish, and Civil War veterans rounded out the labor force.

 6 White workers earned about thirty-five dollars a month and were fed by CP.
 The Chinese made only thirty dollars a month and had to pay for their room and board.
 The "coolies," as they were called, quickly became known as hard workers.
 They didn't seem to need breaks in the work day and hardly ever missed work because of illness.